<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-This Albion has a horizontally opposed water-cooled 8hp twin cylinder engine, hidden under the back seat.
-It was originally fitted with tiller steering but was converted to wheel steering early in its life.
-It also has solid rubber tyres and large carriage-like wheels.
+This model has a horizontally opposed 8 hp twin-cylinder engine with water cooling, hidden under the seat.
+It was originally fitted with tiller steering but was converted to wheel steering early in its career.
+It also has solid rubber tyres and rather large, carriage-like wheels.
+Like many of the pre-1905 cars in the collection, it is a regular participant in the London to Brighton Veteran Car Run.